 Decisions can be hard.
 Like whether to have a slice of pumpkin pie or pecan pie.
 Who wants to make a decision like that?!?
-Well, now you don't have to because you can have all the deliciousness of both pies in one bite with this gluten free & dairy free pumpkin pecan pie.
-It's pumpkin pie covered with a thin layer of pecan pie filling.
+Well, now you don't have to because you can have all the deliciousness of both popular pies in one bite with this pumpkin pecan pie.
+It's creamy pumpkin pie covered with a thin layer of pecan filling all wrapped in a flaky pie crust.

 Why You'll Love This Pumpkin Pecan Pie Recipe

-- It's really easy to make with just a few ingredients in each filling.
+- EASE: It's really easy to make with just a few ingredients in each filling.

-- It can be made in a homemade or store bought crust.
+- VERSATILE: It can be made in a homemade or store bought crust.

 For the pumpkin pie layer: